 Choosing a rental car is not the most glamorous part of vacation planning.
 When we travel, it usually doesn’t matter what type of car we have.
 I want something not too small and with enough room for 2 suitcases, but besides that, a car is a car.
-Occasionally we do splurge, like when I got this Audi from Silvercar (which won’t be happening anymore because they’re closing all airport locations.)
+Occasionally we do splurge, like when I got a Dodge Charger for our drive from Phoenix to Las Vegas.

 When I used to fly to Orlando (before we lived here), I was very brand loyal and always rented from National.
 They were a huge company, and I could always use a discount coupon to lower my cost.
 Eventually, I got upgraded to Emerald Aisle membership so I could book a standard car and then pick any car available when I arrived.
 At the time, I found this to be very cool.
 Nowadays, I’m not as big of a fan of picking out my own car.